sensu/sensu-check-log/README.md

   -v, --verbose                      Verbose output, useful for testing.
       --output-matching-string       Include detailed information about each matching line in output --force-read-from-start        Ignore cached file offset in state directory and read file(s) from beginning.
+  -M, --mtime                        When multiple files match the log file expression, only monitor the file with the most recent modification time
   -h, --help                         help for sensu-check-log
 ```